lsst-sitcom/sitcomtn-082/index.rst

 As a summary:

-1. Move hardpoint in negative (increasing tension) direction until the breakway mechanism activates.
+1. Move hardpoint in negative (increasing tension) direction until the breakaway mechanism activates.

-2. Move hardpoint in positive (increasing compression) direction until the breakway mechanism activates.
+2. Move hardpoint in positive (increasing compression) direction until the breakaway mechanism activates.

-3. Move hardpoint downwards (increasing tension) until the breakway mechanism activates.
+3. Move hardpoint downwards (increasing tension) until the breakaway mechanism activates.

 4. Move hardpoint back to its reference position.